 During the pandemic, deep-seated inequities, such as by gender and race, have shaped the impacts.
 A gender analysis of the war in Ukraine by CARE International UK demonstrates the distinct impacts on women and men.
 An article we recently commissioned with Avon on gender-based violence in Ukraine shows the threats that women and girls face in conflict settings.
 Existing inequities mean that climate change, too, has very uneven impacts, and the green transition has very different implications and opportunities.
 The 2021 MPI, which focused on “unmasking disparities by ethnicity, caste and gender”, found that in some cases, “disparities in multidimensional poverty across ethnic and racial groups are greater than disparities across geographical and subnational regions”.
 For example, in India, five out of six people living in multidimensional poverty are from lower tribes or castes.
 Globally, around two-thirds of multidimensionally poor people live in households where no woman or girl completed at least six years of schooling.

-At its heart, poverty reflects the lack of voice for particular groups.
+At its heart, the poverty tsunami reflects the lack of voice for particular groups.
 Putting people at the heart of fighting poverty must include listening to the voices of previously marginalised groups: strengthening their ability to take action, be listened to and participate.

 We cannot understand poverty outside the vulnerable context in which poor people live.
 This context includes trends (such as shifts towards mechanisation), shocks (such as the three challenges of COVID, conflict and climate change) and seasonality (such as of prices and employment opportunities).
 Poor people do not have sufficient assets to provide them with resilience to bounce back and recover after setbacks now and in the future.